peterwilliams97/john/README.md

 Type `Ctl-M H` to see the commands available in IPython

-We will be using Markdown cell
+We will be using [Markdown](http://nbviewer.ipython.org/url/github.com/ipython/ipython/raw/master/examples/notebooks/Part%204%20-%20Markdown%20Cells.ipynb) cells in the notebook.

+Remember to
+* attribute all pictures and information you download from the web
+* save your notebook regularly
+* commit your code in git regularly